Full Legal Terms and Conditions

 - The sale of any pornography or obscene sexual or real life physical harm depictions (in film, literature or pictures) is banned with no exceptions.

-Ethical Standards: The facilitation of the commercialization (selling) of descriptions, depictions, images or videos of human deaths, injury, historical or contemporary suffering or financial pornography even for educational purposes is unethical and is thus banned.
+Ethical Standards: The facilitation of the commercialization (selling) of descriptions, depictions, images or videos of real human deaths, injury, historical or contemporary suffering or financial pornography even for educational purposes is unethical and is thus banned.

-- The sale of any ‘services’ especially including high risk/high fraud related businesses including: funding aggregation, money laundering, computer technical support/repair, psychics/mediums, bankruptcy lawyers, reservations of any kind, marketing, pre-paid phone cards, travel holiday purchases, prostitution, gambling or ambiguous sales are banned.
+- The sale of any ‘services’ especially including high risk/high fraud related businesses including: funding aggregation, money laundering, computer technical support/repair, psychics/mediums, insurance, bankruptcy lawyers, reservations of any kind, marketing, pre-paid phone cards, travel holiday purchases, prostitution, gambling or ambiguous sales are banned.

 - The sale of Social Media boosts: the sale of followers, views, bots or other human impersonation sales are banned.